PyTables/PyTables/doc/source/usersguide/optimization.rst

-The user can select the index quality by passing the desired optlevel and kind arguments to the :meth:`Column.createIndex` method.
+The user can select the index quality by passing the desired optlevel and kind arguments to the :meth:`Column.create_index` method.
 We can see in figures :ref:`Figure 7 <createIndexTimes>` and :ref:`Figure 8 <indexSizes>` how the different optimization levels affects index time creation and index sizes.